Community Development District (CDD) Fees

 But with proper planning and knowledge, the benefits of the fantastic amenities often make the fees worthwhile in a CDD-governed community.

-Rob Hastings is a top-producing real estate agent in Jacksonville, Florida and helps buyers, sellers, and investors of homes and property throughout all of Northeast Florida.
-He works with his wife Nancy as a husband-and wife-team with Keller Williams Realty Atlantic Partners.
-When not helping his clients navigate the real estate process, Rob enjoys working on old Corvettes and playing music (guitar and piano).
-A U.S. Naval Academy graduate and former Naval Officer, he also loves boating and simply spending time on the water.
+Rob Hastings is a top-producing real estate agent in Jacksonville, Florida and helps buyers, sellers, and investors throughout all of Northeast Florida.
+He works with his wife Nancy as a husband-and-wife team with Keller Williams Realty Atlantic Partners.
+When not helping clients, Rob enjoys working on old Corvettes and playing music (guitar and piano).
+A U.S. Naval Academy graduate and former Naval Officer, he also loves boating and spending time on the water.